 A track record of live performances over the past decade has seen Sly Violet performing on hundreds of stages across Canada, they've played shows in every province in the country.
 Some of the highlights have been playing The Mod Club in Toronto, Duncan's Garage Showroom on Vancouver Island, George Street in Newfoundland, ski resorts throughout the Rocky Mountains, as well as festival stages at the Blue Bridge Festival, Windfall Ecology Festival and Music in the Streets.

 Violet started early in music, beginning piano lessons at the age of 3, studying classical piano for a decade before she began learning the guitar and branching out to other instruments through her teenage years.
-She starting writing and performing independently in 2001, sneaking into bars underage just to play at open mic nights.
-A few years later she met Sly in college, where they both studied Outdoor Adventure Leadership and their passion for music and outdoor recreation brought them together.
-Sly and Violet were married in 2005 and began playing shows together not long after, creating their band name by joining together their names.
+She starting writing and performing independently, recording a solo album at 19 and sneaking into bars underage just to play at open mic nights.
+A few years later she met Sly in college, where they both studied Outdoor Adventure Leadership and their mutual love of music and outdoor adventures brought them together.
+Sly and Violet married and began playing shows together not long after, creating their band name by joining together their names.